Cristina (singer): Career

 Cristina was working as a writer for The Village Voice when she met Michael Zilkha, who later became her husband.
 A wealthy heir to England's Mothercare retail empire, Michael started ZE Records with Michel Esteban.
 Zilkha persuaded her to record a song titled "Disco Clone", an eccentric pastiche dance record written by Ronald Melrose, a classmate of hers at Harvard.
 The original recording, released as ZE001 in 1978, was produced by John Cale and was the first to be issued on the ZE label.
 A later version featured the uncredited Kevin Kline trying to seduce Cristina, replacing Anthony Haden-Guest on the original record.

 Though initially recorded as a tongue-in-cheek pastiche, "Disco Clone" was a cult success and encouraged ZE to release a full-length album in 1980, which was produced by August Darnell of Kid Creole & The Coconuts, and including songs written by Cristina.
-The album was reissued as Doll in the Box.
+The album, originally titled 'Cristina' was reissued as Doll in the Box.
 Cristina also issued on a 12" single a cover of Peggy Lee's "Is That All There Is?" with new, satirical lyrics.
 Its authors Leiber and Stoller sued and successfully got it withdrawn for many years.
 Later, she released a cover of the Beatles' "Drive My Car" (also released as "Baby You Can Drive My Car").
 She released the track "Things Fall Apart", produced by Was (Not Was), on ZE's Christmas Record, in 1981.

 Cristina's second album Sleep It Off, on which she retained her sardonic tone, was produced by Don Was and released in 1984 with a sleeve design by Jean-Paul Goude (a year before he used the same idea for Grace Jones).
 The lyrics, many written by Cristina, satirized urban decadence with often dry, sarcastic delivery.
 The record flopped, and Cristina retired to domestic life with her husband in Texas.
 The song "What's a Girl to Do?" from this album was included in the Ladytron compilation Softcore Jukebox in 2003, and has been claimed by critic Richie Unterberger as "arguably her signature track".
 The album was re-released in 2004 with six bonus tracks, two of which were produced (and one co-written) by Robert Palmer.
 In 2005, she collaborated with New York musician Alex Gimeno aka Ursula 10000 on the track "Urgent/Anxious" off his Here Comes Tomorrow album.

 She later contributed learned essays and reviews to publications such as London's Times Literary Supplement while battling autoimmune disorders, including relapsing polychondritis.
 Her two albums for ZE were reissued in 2004, after Michael Esteban revived the label.